ella-2002e/SNA/README.md

 - Action Plan: Design a hypothetical action plan for a chosen business, considering budget and cost per action.

 ## Files
-connections.txt: Data file containing the list of edges.
+connections.txt: Data file containing the list of edges. <br>
 SNA.ipynb: Jupyter notebook with Python code snippets for each task.